Admissions

 Induction into Reception Class

-In term 6 of the school year prior to year in which the child is due to commence in Reception, parents and children are invited a meeting with the Reception teacher in the Reception classroom.
-This provides parents with an opportunity to meet the teaching staff and answer any questions or concerns the parent may have about them starting school and to explain about school rules, uniform etc. It also provides parents with the opportunity to meet each other.
+In term 6 of the school year before the child is due to commence in Reception, parents and children are invited to a meeting with the Reception teacher in the Reception classroom.
+This provides parents with an opportunity to meet the teaching staff, answer any questions or concerns they may have about their child starting school, and explain school rules, uniforms, etc. It also provides parents with the opportunity to meet each other.

-In term 6 of the school year prior to year in which the child is due to commence in Reception children are invited to attend school on 3 consecutive afternoons.
+In term 6 of the school year before the year in which the child is due to commence in Reception, children are invited to attend school on three consecutive afternoons.
 This allows the children to get to know the teacher and the teaching assistant and provides an introduction to the classroom environment and routines.
-In line with LEA guidelines, Reception children will start school part time for the first week and full time thereafter.
+In line with LEA guidelines, Reception children will start school part-time for the first week and full-time after that.

-During their children’s first term in Reception, parents are encouraged to bring their children into, and collect children from, the classroom to ensure the child settles in well.
-After this first term, the school’s normal “drop and go” policy applies as for the rest of the school.
+During their children’s first term in Reception, parents are encouraged to bring their children into and collect them from the classroom to ensure the child settles in nicely.
+After this first term, the school’s regular “drop and go” policy applies to the rest of the school.

-During Reception year regular formal and informal meetings are held with parent to discuss aspects of school life.
-There are many opportunities for visits out of school where parents are encouraged to accompany their children.
+During the Reception year, regular formal and informal meetings are held with parents to discuss aspects of school life.
+There are many opportunities for visits out of school, and parents are encouraged to accompany their children.

-All children in Reception class, Years 1& 2 are offered participation in the Free Fruit & Vegetable scheme and the Governments Free School Meals scheme.
+All children in the Reception class, Years 1 and 2, are offered participation in the Free Fruit & Vegetable scheme and the Government's Free School Meals scheme.

 In-Year Admissions, other than Reception

 The school will communicate the availability of places to the local authority when requested.
 This may be when the LA receives an application for a place, at regular intervals or whenever a child leaves the school.
-Any offer of a school place must be made by the local authority.
-The local authority, as admission authority, will be best placed to communicate with parents who have children on the waiting list.
-A school may exceed its admission number if both it and the local authority agree that it would not adversely affect the school in the longer term and it will not have a detrimental affect on neighbouring schools or as part of the Fair Access Protocol.
-This is line with the government policy that proposals to expand successful and popular schools should be approved.
+The local authority must make an offer of a school place.
+As the admission authority, the local authority will be best placed to communicate with parents and children on the waiting list.
+A school may exceed its admission number if it and the local authority agree that it would not adversely affect the school in the longer term and will not have a detrimental effect on neighbouring schools or as part of the Fair Access Protocol.
+This aligns with government policy, which states that proposals to expand successful and popular schools should be approved.

-There is an expectation that the admission number will continue to be applied as the year group progresses through the school, but this is not a legal requirement.
-However, if circumstances have changed since the year of entry, it is permissible to refuse admission without the admission number having been reached if it would prejudice efficient education or efficient use of resources.
+The admission number is expected to continue to be applied as the year group progresses through the school, but this is not a legal requirement.
+However, suppose circumstances have changed since the year of entry.
+In that case, it is permissible to refuse admission without reaching the admission number if it would prejudice efficient education or efficient use of resources.

 Admission appeals

-If a child is not offered a place at this school, this will be because to do so would prejudice the education of other children by allowing the number of children in the school to increase too much.
+If a child is not offered a place at this school, it will be because to do so would prejudice the education of other children by increasing the number of children in the school too much.

-If parents and carers wish to appeal against a decision to refuse entry, they can do so by applying to the LA.
-An independent panel considers all such appeals, and its decision is binding for all parties concerned.
-If the appeals panel decides that we should admit a child to whom we had refused a place, then we will accept this decision and continue to do all we can to provide the best education for all the children at our school.
+Parents and carers can apply to the LA if they wish to appeal against a decision to refuse entry.
+An independent panel considers all such appeals and its decision is binding to all parties concerned.
+If the appeals panel decides that we should admit a child to whom we had refused a place, we will accept this decision and continue to do all we can to provide the best education for all the children at our school.

 The standard/published admissions number

 The ‘standard number’ is the number of children the LA considers the school can accommodate.
-The standard number for our school is 10 We keep this number under review, and the governors will apply to change the number if circumstances change.
+Our school's standard number is 10.
+We keep this number under review, and the governors will apply to change it if circumstances change.

 The published admission number applies only to the normal year of admission.
-A child cannot be refused admission to the normal year of entry at a school on the grounds of prejudice to efficient education or efficient use of resources unless the published admission number has already been reached.
+A child cannot be refused admission to the normal year of entry at a school because of prejudice to efficient education or efficient use of resources unless the published admission number has already been reached.
 This applies even if the application is made after the start of the school year.

 Sizes of classes for infants

-In line with government policy, we teach infant children in classes that have a maximum number of 30 children.
-In practice this number is never reached due to the physical size of the classrooms.
+In line with government policy, we teach infant children in classes that have a maximum of 30 children.
+However, due to the physical size of the classrooms, this number is never reached.

 Monitoring and review

-This policy will be monitored by the governing body, who will always take due note of the guidance provided by the local Admissions Forum.
-The policy will be reviewed every two years, or earlier in the light of any changed circumstances, either in our school or in the local area.
+This policy will be monitored by the governing body, which will always take due note of the guidance provided by the local Admissions Forum.
+The policy will be reviewed every two years or earlier in light of any changed circumstances, either in our school or the local area.

 The criteria for Rodmersham is: